thebuttercupgang/mortality-choropleth-map/README.md

 ## Purpose
 The aim of this project is to identify trends in healthcare outcomes.
 This project will look at the relationship between healthcare costs and death rates across the United States to find any correlation apparent that could show the following:

-- Do higher mortality rates due to higher chronic illness lead to an increase in healthcare costs by region?
+- Is there a positive correlation between insurance charges and mortality rates?
-- Do higher healthcare costs create a higher mortality rate?
+- Do higher mortality rates due COVID-19 correlate to an increase in healthcare costs by region?
 - What are the most cost friendly states to live in when it comes to healthcare?
 - What states have consistently had higher mortality rates?

 ## NOTE
 This is a revisit of a previous project: https://github.com/Dference/Project-3-Healthcare